- May 10, 2018

 - Reduces errors, inaccuracies and inefficacies in the supply chain

 To recap, Retail PLM drives a lot of intangible benefits which help retailers achieve strategic business and growth goals.
 Reduction in product costs and material cost savings due to consolidation is perhaps the most quantitative impact.
 Retail PLM often drives improvements to gross margins, reduces cycle times, increases efficiency, and higher product quality.
 For more information about the benefits of retail PLM, read the full report: How to Improve Supply Chain Automation For Improved Retail Sourcing Decision Making.
-Or for more about today’s retail sourcing, product lifecycle management (retail PLM) and supply chain management (SCM) tools please Contact Us or visit CBX Software.
+Or for more about today’s retail sourcing, PLM Software (retail PLM) and supply chain management (SCM) tools please Contact Us or visit CBX Software.

 Written By Mark Hudson, May 10, 2018